-- create jobs and revenue for regional communities; - contribute significantly to Australia's net-zero emissions trajectory; and - enable a range environmental, social and cultural benefits.
+- · create jobs and revenue for communities and regions; - · contribute significantly to Australia's net-zero emissions trajectory; and - enable a range environmental, social and cultural benefits.

 5. THE WAY FORWARD: FOUR PILLARS FOR INDUSTRY DEVELOPMENT

 Through the Roadmap development process, stakeholders identified four key pillars that should drive the growth of the national carbon farming industry.